swhoyle/food-nutrition-model/README.md

 ## 2. Figures

 This section presents selected figures used throughout our exploratory analysis and modeling workflow.
-Full-resolution versions of all figures can be found in the `plots/` directory.

 -  [Figure 1: Summary Statistics](#figure-1-summary-statistics)